0allenc0/switchbota/README.md

 ![tasmota](./images/tasmota-main-page.png)

 ____

-## Firmware Update Sequence Detail
+## Switchbota Firmware Update Sequence Detail
 The included ESP-IDF code is a lightweight OTA client that directly writes to the embedded flash chip, enabling the install of non-app level code, including modfiying the bootloader and partiton table.

-1. The update is triggered by the app with a BLE message, such as `57 0F 0A 01 0C`
+1. The update is triggered by the Switchbot app or a BLE message, such as `57 0F 0A 01 0C`
 2. The device fetches `http://www.wohand.com/version/wocaotech/firmware/WoPlugUS/WoPlugUS_VXX.bin` for the firmware
 3. The request is intercepted and served by the NodeJS web server, which downloads the Espressif binary
 4. The factory firmware installs the binary to ota_0 or ota_1, depending on past usage